Visiting a loved one in assisted living can be a fun, enjoyable experience for both of you.

 Set Aside Your Previous Nursing Home Experiences

-Many people avoid visiting a loved one who’s in assisted living, not because they don’t want to see the person, but because they harbor negative memories or stereotypes of nursing homes.
+Many people avoid visiting a loved one who’s in assisted living.
+It's not because they don’t want to see the person, but because they harbor negative memories or stereotypes of nursing homes.

 Let’s clear up a few misconceptions.
 First, assisted living is not the same as a nursing home.
 Assisted living is for residents who are mostly independent, but require a little help with the activities of daily living.
 These residents often lead active, social lives that may not be much different from before they moved.